groupon/javascript/CONTRIBUTING.md

 * `<subject>`: A [good git commit message subject][limit50].
   - Keep it brief.
 If possible the whole first line should have at most 50 characters.
-  - Use imperative mood.
+  - Use an imperative mood.
 "Create" instead of "creates" or "created".
   - No period (".") at the end.
 * `<body>`: Motivation for the change and any context required for understanding the choices made.
-Just like the subject, it should use imperative mood.
+Just like the subject, it should use an imperative mood.
 * `<references>`: Any URLs relevant to the PR go here.
 Use one line per URL and prefix it with the kind of relationship, e.g. "Closes: " or "See: ".
 If you are referencing an issue in your commit body or PR description, never use